Send Commissary at Morgan County Jail, IN.

 Quick Facts

-• The inmate commissary account is separate from inmate phone and visitation accounts and funds cannot be transferred between them.
+• Commissary, phone, and visitation funds are maintained in separate accounts and cannot be transferred between them.

 • There is a lobby kiosk in the front lobby of Morgan County Jail for deposits or account setup.

-• Funds deposited to a phone number are only available for that specific phone number.
+• Funds deposited to a phone number are only available for that specific number.

 Common Questions